Burnell McKenna - Artist

 My fascination with nature and the spontaneity of the beautiful medium of watercolour led me on a creative journey a few years ago.
 My creations are born out of a combination of nature inspiration, self learning and reflection, allowing my perspective as an artist to remain traditional yet contemporary.
 With a unique artistic voice and a playful exploration of nature’s colour palette, I strive to inspire through my vibrant botanicals and experimental abstract works.

-My botanical pieces are larger than life sized and demand attention, rich in colour and often inspired by my nature adventures.
-I have a deep affinity for everything natural; all forms wildlife, including an array of flowers and birds which feature in my work; having spent my childhood in the Caribbean countryside where tropical wildlife abounds.
-My original abstracts are also influenced by colours and textures existing in nature expanding my dimensions as an artist.
-Both my botanical and abstract paintings will be available on the website; and may run in limited prints.
-My work has been purchased by private collectors in Europe, USA & Ireland.
+Burnell McKenna’s botanical paintings are larger than life sized, bold rich in colour and explorative of the natural world.
+She has a deep affinity for all forms wildlife, an array of flowers, birds and insects which feature in my work; having spent her childhood in the Caribbean countryside where tropical wildlife abounds.
+Her suggestive original abstracts are also influenced by colours and textures existing in nature twisting towards a human interpretation of emotions, responses to challenges and challenges the perception of perfection and beauty.
+Self taught, her work is admired and collected by private collectors in Europe, USA & Ireland.
 ‘Kerry Foxgloves’ was selected for The Society of Botanical Artists ‘Plantae 2020’ exhibition.
-My original paintings also featured in the British Botanical Artists Purely Botanical Exhinbition Edition I and II in 2020 and 2021.
-Explore my artwork below.
+Her paintings are also featured in the Association of British Botanical Artists’ Purely Botanical Exhibition I & II, 2020 and 2021

 NEW COLLECTION - MENDING